The Weyl bound for Dirichlet $L$-functions of cube-free conductor: Setting up the moment problem

 Next, we separate the terms with $m_1m_2m_3=0$ in $\mathcal{S}_{N_1,N_2,N_3,C}^{\pm}$ from those in which none of the $m_j$ vanish.
 The terms with $m_1m_2m_3=0$ form the sum $\mathcal{T}_0^\pm$ defined in \eqref{eq:T0pmdef}.
 Leaving these terms aside, we split the remaining terms for which $m_j \neq 0$ for all $j$ into eight separate sums according to the octants of $\Z^3-\{m_1m_2m_3=0\}$.
 Let us parametrize these eight sums by $(\epsilon_1,\epsilon_2,\epsilon_3) \in \{\pm1\}^3$.
 The octant corresponding to $\epsilon_1,\epsilon_2, \epsilon_3$ is then described by the inequalities $m_j \epsilon_j \geq 1$ for $j=1,2,3$.
 Given one choice of signs $\epsilon_j \in \{\pm 1\}$, we insert a dyadic partition of unity to the $m_1,m_2, m_3$ sums, which localizes each $|m_j|\asymp M_j \ll (qT)^{A'}$.
 The result of all of these decompositions is that

 The proposition now follows from the hypothesized bounds on $\mathcal{T}_0^\pm$ and $\mathcal{T}^\pm$. \end{proof}

 The main focus in this paper is on the character sum $G$, which is a generalization of the character sum found in the previous works \cite{CI} \cite{YoungCubic} \cite{Petrow} \cite{PetrowYoung}, since $\chi$ is no longer assumed to be quadratic and $q$ is not necessarily square-free.
-On the other hand, $K^\pm$ is very similar in shape to the oscillatory integrals found in the above references, so we largely quote the existing literature in Section \ref{section:WeightFunctions2}.
+On the other hand, $K^\pm$ is very similar in shape to the oscillatory integrals found in the above references, so in Section \ref{section:WeightFunctions2} we largely quote the existing literature.